bilalesi/fav-book/docs/USER_GUIDE.md

 **Q: Can I save private posts?**
 A: Only posts you can see on the platform can be saved.

+**Q: Can I bookmark any website?**
+A: Yes!
+Use the quick save feature in the extension or batch import URLs in the web app.

+**Q: What if a website blocks metadata extraction?**
+A: The system will use the domain name as a fallback title.
+You can manually edit the title and description after saving.

+**Q: Can I save the same URL multiple times?**
+A: No, the system automatically detects duplicates and prevents saving the same URL twice.

+**Q: Do URL bookmarks work offline?**
+A: Yes, the extension queues bookmarks locally when offline and syncs them when connectivity is restored.

 ### Collections and Categories

 **Q: What's the difference between collections and categories?**